CaskAle/iot-workshop/README.md

 ### PART V: Start Node-Red on Raspberry Pi

+1. Apply power to your Raspberry Pi by attaching a standard microUSB cable between a laptop and the microUSB connector on the Raspberry Pi (booting takes less than a minute).

--   Connect to your Raspberry Pi using SSH.
+2. Connect to your Raspberry Pi using SSH.
 Your Pi can be reached at IP address 192.168.32.xx.
 Replace the xx with your specific team number.
 For example, team 30 would use:\
-    **ssh pi@192.168.32.30**
+    **ssh pi@192.168.32.30** (pi is the username)

--   The Raspberry Pi credential are:
+3. The Raspberry Pi credential are:\

-> User ID: pi\
+    User ID: pi\
-> Password: raspberry
+    Password: raspberry

+4. In order to ensure that node-red will restart automatically in the event of reboots and crashes, you should enable the nodered service with the command:\
+    sudo systemctl enable nodered.service

--   Start Node-Red on the Pi with the command: node-red-start.
+5. Finally, start Node-Red on the Pi with the command: node-red-start

 > ***FYI**: When the Node-Red app starts, the last action it performs is
 > to start a logging function.
 You can exit this logging, if needed, by
-> pressing Ctrl-C. This will not stop Node-Red itself.
+> pressing Ctrl-c.
+This will not stop Node-Red itself.
 If/When you want
 > to stop Node-Red, you need to issue the command: node-red-stop.*

 ### Part VI: Create Raspberry Pi Node-Red Flows